datacarpentry/python-ecology-lesson/01-starting-with-data.md

 surveys_df = pd.read_csv("data/surveys.csv")
 ```

-Notice when you assign the imported dataframe to a variable, python does not
+Notice when you assign the imported DataFrame to a variable, Python does not
 produce any output on the screen.
 We can print the value of the `surveys_df`
-object by typing its name into the python command prompt.
+object by typing its name into the Python command prompt.

 ```python
 surveys_df